Little Munden Primary School

 Little Munden Primary School is a Church of England voluntary controlled primary school in the village of Dane End, near Ware in Hertfordshire.
 It is a one-form entry school educating boys and girls aged between four and 11 years.
-There are four classes organised by age.
+There are four classes organised by age and they are: Acorn Class (Nursery and Reception), Beech Class (Year 1 and Year 2), Hazel Class (Year 3 and Year 4), and finally Oak Class (Year 5 and Year 6).
 The school roll varies but is generally between 85 and 100.

 History

 The school was founded in 1819 at All Saints Church in Little Munden by the Reverend J P Reynolds, who served as rector from 1819 to 1831.
 Reynolds helped to raise the finance for a new school on a separate site.
 The school was duly opened in 1826.
 A small extension for infants was added in 1869, and the school was further enlarged in 1900, 1970, and 1973.

 Little Munden was originally a parish school serving children of all ages.
 In 1945, following the Education Act 1944, under which it was stipulated that all children over 11 years old should attend secondary school, Little Munden became a primary school.